Posted on Leave a comment

 Elon is a genius.
 Shouldn’t these vehicles be perfect from the factory?
 To answer this you must ask yourself for what situation are they perfect for.
 Is it everyday driving, or is it for breaking records on high speed tracks?

 So, what is the tesla “spec” for camber?
-If you want to call it a spec, it is anything between -0.5 and -2.5 degree.
+If you want to call it a spec, it is anything between -0.5 and -2.5 degree at mid height.
 In that region the alignment machine will give you a green light.
 That is just like saying there is no spec.
 Everything from a Dodge caravan to a race setup Corvette should fit within that metric.
 Good thing for Tesla there is no stock adjustment, so just about any reading is ok.
-That’s ok, MACSBOOST is here to help.
+That’s ok, we understand your frustration.
+MACSBOOST is here to help.

 The Hunter Tesla S/X rear alignment Specs Shown.
 Camber is -.5 to -2.5 degrees!
 Nearly anything goes for camber.
 Rear toe of 1/16″ out to 7/16″ total toe in all falls within specification of green.
 Shown toe is typical of independent suspension rear toe alignments.